btyrcha/propSAPT/README.md

 # interaction-induced

-Repo for calculation of first-order interaction-induced properties and density matrices in the spirit of SAPT.
+Package for calculations of first-order interaction-induced properties and density matrices in the spirit of SAPT.

 ## Implementation